A bit of Cloudflare’s Birthday Week history, Tunnels, and welcome Michele Yetman

 Did you feel it in Lisbon?
 I didn't.
-I was awake at that time.
-It was 11 pm, I think, in Lisbon and Morocco actually, because it's the same time zone.
+I was awake at the time.
+It was 11 PM, I think, in Lisbon and Morocco, actually, because it's the same time zone.

 Not violent.
-I mean, I've been in earthquakes in California, but it was more like, why are things making a sound?
+I mean, I've been in, I mean, I've been in earthquakes in California, but it was more like, why are things making a sound?

-It is.
 It's like 800 kilometers or something like that.
-Pretty far.

-And we can see here like those regions like Marrakech were having 64% less traffic compared with the previous week.
+True.
+And we can see here, like those regions, like Marrakech, we're having 64% less traffic compared with the previous week.

 We saw a similar situation in Turkey earlier this year with the earthquake in the south of Turkey.